System-Verification-Lab/Quokka-Sharp/README.md

 cnf = qk.encoding.QASM2CNF(circuit1, computational_basis = False)
 # Verify for pre and post conditions given in dictionary format
 res = qk.Verify(tool_invocation, cnf, precons={0:0}, postcons={0:0})
-# The result will be "True" if the conditions hold, "False" if not, or "TIMEOUT" if the tool ran out of time.
+# The result will be "True" if the conditions hold, "False" if not,  "TIMEOUT" if the tool ran out of time, and  "MEMOUT" if the tool ran out of memory and crashed.
 ```

 ## Modifications